pokergeist/Arduino-Plot-lib/CirquePinnacle/readme.md

 |     o      | overlay type: 0=none, 1=adhesive, 2=flat, 3=curved           |

 Cirque’s circle trackpads ship with the newer non-AG (Advanced Gestures) variant of the Pinnacle touch controller ASIC.

+Mouser has excellent hi-res photos available on their search and product pages.

 ## example/../cirque_demo.ino